 No change from the procedures in clause Error: Reference source not found except the following addition in Step1.0:

-Error: Reference source not found

-When the first missing data point is detected (i.e. a detection of the first discontinuous time-stamp), following the creation of the subscription, the Hosting CSE shall start a timer, and keep counting the number of the missing data points.
-The timer is set according to the duration in the missingData.
+When the first missing data point is detected (i.e. a detection of the first discontinuous time-stamp), following the creation of the subscription, the Hosting CSE shall start a timer associated with that subscription and start counting the number of the missing data points.
+The timer is set according to the duration in the subscription’s missingData condition.
 The reporting policy is governed by the rules below:

-If the total number of missing data points becomes equal to or greater than the number specified in missingData condition before the timer expires, a Notify request shall be sent with the missingDataList and missingDataCurrentNr included in the Notify request.
+If the total number of missing data points becomes equal to the number specified in missingData condition before the timer expires, a Notify request shall be sent with a timeSeriesNotification element in the notificationEvent/representation element of a notification.
 The missing data points counter shall continue counting while the timer continues to run (since it did not expire).
-Initiating Notify request to report missing data points shall follow the same logic described above until the timer expires (see next bullet for behaviour when the timer expires).
+A similar NOTIFY request shall be sent for each subsequent missing data point detected until the timer expires (see next bullet for behavior when the timer expires).

-If the timer expires, the timer is restarted, and the missing data points counter is reset back to 0.
+If the timer expires, the missing data points counter is reset back to 0.
+The timer is restarted upon detection of next missing data.

-The renewal of the timer and the missing data points counter upon timer expiry shall continue until such time as the subscription is cancelled or terminated.
-Once a subscription is terminated, a final Notify request is sent out with the current number of missing data points and the timer is stopped.
+The reset of the timer and the missing data points counter upon timer expiry shall continue until such time as the subscription is cancelled or terminated.

 If no missing data points have been detected at all during the life time of a subscription, then no timer shall be started at all.
 But once a timer is started triggered by the first missing data point, then the above rules in the previous bullets shall apply.